 At home, many people nowadays sit around the table, but the traditional way of sitting on the floor, around the "sofreh" (a table cloth), is still quite common.
 Lots of traditional restaurants also have "takth", a kind of wide bench covered by a carpet, upon which you can sit cross-legged to have your meal.

-Different varieties of bread ("nan/noon "(as informal Farsi) go with the meals, from Sangak (a flatbread cooked in a traditional oven upon small stones) to Barbari (one of the thickest flat breads) and Lavash (a thin bread made with whole meal flour) and Taftoon (similar to Lavash with bigger holes over it).
-Meals are often served with appetizers such as yogurt ("mast"), olives ("zeitoun") and Shirazi salad (made with cucumber, tomato, onion, lemon) or a variety of pickles one could never see elsewhere.
+Different varieties of bread ("nan/noon "(as informal Farsi) go with the meals, from Sangak (a flatbread cooked in a traditional oven upon small stones) to Barbari (one of the thickest flatbread) and Lavash (a thin bread made with wholemeal flour) and Taftoon (similar to Lavash with bigger holes over it).
+Meals are often served with appetizers such as yoghurt ("mast"), olives ("zeitoun") and Shirazi salad (made with cucumber, tomato, onion, lemon) or a variety of pickles one could never see elsewhere.
 Herbs, sour orange, and raw onions are also frequently served with different dishes.

 As it is impossible to enumerate all the Iranian dishes, there also exist numerous sweets ("shirini"): Shol-e zard (saffron rice pudding), multiple kinds of halva (flour fried with saffron, rose water and sugar), baghlava (a pastry made with layers of filo, nuts, and honey), saffron ice cream, and faloudeh dessert (frozen rice noodles ice cream with rose water) are among the most delicious.

-From main dishes to appetizers and drinks, a travel to Iran is also a journey through new delicate flavors.
+From main dishes to appetizers and drinks, travel to Iran is also a journey through new delicate flavours.
 It’s a discovery of the rich and ancient cooking tradition of the country, which has countless ways to surprise you.